Visiting Terrell Place for National African American History Month in honor of Mary Church Terrell

 Posted February 24, 2017

-If you’re in D.C. and looking for ways to immerse yourself in National African American History Month (or Black History Month) this February, you’ll want to add a visit Terrell Place in Downtown Washington (575 7th St N.W. – at E Street N.W.) to your list.
+If you’re in D.C. and looking for ways to immerse yourself in National African American History Month (or Black History Month) this February, you’ll want to add a visit to Terrell Place in Downtown Washington (575 7th St N.W. – at E Street N.W.) to your list.

 A Heritage Trail Stop: Terrell Place